Eagle Engage Officers Guide

 Eagle Engage is Tennessee Tech’s brand new system for student organizations, campus events, and more.
 Eagle Engage utilizes a platform provided by CampusGroups.
 This system puts the work of student organization leadership at your fingertips through a web-based platform and a full-feature mobile app.
 This page provides the information that student organization officers need to know take advantage of all that Eagle Engage has to offer.

 All Registered Student Organizations must re-register annually.
 In April, the organization’s status will be changed to “Requires Re-Registration.”
-Organizations must complete the process by the second Friday of the fall semester to remain registered with the University.
+Organizations must complete the process by the third Friday of the fall semester to remain registered with the University.
 Only student officers can re-register the organization.

 Find your organization using the My Involvement menu or use the Groups tab to search for it.
 If you are an officer of the organization in the system you will see a “Manage” or gear button next to the organization’s name.